hoihu/projects/docker/esp8266/Readme.md

 `docker run -it -v <yourpath>:<containerpath> espopen` where ``<yourpath>` is the path on your HDD that is shared (e.g.`/Users/martin`) and <containerpath> is the path within your container (e.g. `/share`)

-Then on the commanline, copy the firmware files:
+Then on the bash commandline (within the image), copy the firmware files:
-`cp firmware-combined.bin /share ` and you'll find them on your host system under /Users/martin
+`cp firmware-combined.bin /share ` and you'll find them on your host system under `/Users/martin`

 ## Install Build dockerfiles
+If you want to update micropython and build it you can do it interactive via bash, as explained above.

- For convenience I've added another dockerfile that is based on the above image and automatically pulls the newest uPy and builds it.
+A shortcut is to use the build dockerfile.
+It is based on the espopen image and automatically pulls the newest uPy and builds it.

 To installl it (assuming you have built the espopen image as explained above):
- 1. run `docker build -f Dockerfile.build -t espbuild .`
+1. run `docker build -f Dockerfile.build -t espbuild .` (you only need to do that once)

 Then to update and compile everything simply:
  `docker run espbuild`